GONIOMETER

 Exercises for the legs in lying position

-2. Abduct and adduct the hip smoothly with the knee bent placing the heel on the table.
+1. Stretch the leg by the heel and place it on the table.2.
+Abduct and adduct the hip smoothly with the knee bent placing the heel on the table.

 3. Now abduct and adduct the leg with knee and hip protracted by placing the leg on table.